-When turned on the Detector relay will latch permanently on (until reset) in the event of the detector detecting gas and entering an alarm state.
-The detector will indicate a red dot on the screen when the alarm relay has latched.
-The audible alarm alerts the user that the detector entered an alarm state

-To reset the detector, press and hold the touch button for ~3 seconds.
+When turned on the detector relay will latch permanently on (until reset) in the event of the detector detecting gas and entering an alarm state.
+The audible alarm will alert the user that the detector entered an alarm state.
+To reset the Detector, press and hold the touch button for ~3 seconds.